top of page

 14 - The Autonomous Self and Surrender - Part Two

 There is a dangerous desperation created by the need to define our own truth, not only because we have to make it, but because we have to keep reinforcing its place in the world.
 We must produce and solidify it, or it will not continue to exist.
 We literally have to learn how to fight for our truth, which also pits us against everyone else fighting for their truth, which creates a great conflict in the world.
 War, abuse, and oppression abound when this is our mode of truth.
-Human born truth systems always create conflict.
-That’s why the two greatest sources of all human misery in the world are religion and government, because for these people will kill and die.
+Human born truth systems create conflict.
+That’s why the two greatest sources of all human misery in the world are religion and government.
+For these people will kill and die.
 But truth that is real and right produces life, not death.
 When we enter the flow of a truth beyond ourselves, it does not have to be established or maintained by us, and therefore we do not have to fight to create or keep it.
 This is the truth of God.
-This is not the truth of man-made religion, built around the idea of God.
 This is the human soul coming into contact with true reality.
 It grounds us in something much bigger, and so much beyond ourselves, that we know and see it as something we never could control.
 It is only something we can choose to resist or surrender to.
 And when we choose to surrender to the truth that is God, it brings us peace.
 Truth that is real and right anchors us to that which requires nothing from us, and allows us to settle down into an energy that brings freedom from the conflict created by self-autonomy.
-But what does that look like in practical terms.
-We’ll address that as we conclude this discussion in the third and last post.

 Recent Posts